pbprasad99/algorithmic_pareto/docs/blog/posts/twoscomplement_unpublished.md

 <!-- more -->

-## SIgned Vs Unsigned encoding for integers
+## Signed Vs Unsigned encoding for integers

 Most computers use two’s complement to represent negative values.
 In this system, the most significant bit (MSB) is treated as having a negative weight.